javivi001/horus/README.md

 ## News of these fork:

 01 - Ago - 2015 .- Never more change the possition of the patther on calibration!
-Just put in front of the camera, adjust the camera settings, and the calibration engine will do the rest.
+Just put in front of the camera, adjust camera and the calibration engine will do the rest.

-## What's Horus?
+## Whay is Horus?

 Horus is a general solution for 3D scanning.
 It provides graphic user interfaces for connection, configuration, control, calibration and scanning.
 It is ready to use with Open Source [Ciclop 3D Scanner](https://github.com/bq/ciclop).